getpatchwork/patchwork/docs/development.md

 Once this is done, it's beneficial to load some real emails into the system.
-This can be done manually, however it's generally much easier to download an archive from a Mailman instance and load these using the `parsearchive.py` tool.
+This can be done manually, however it's generally much easier to download an archive from a Mailman instance and load these using the `parsearchive` command.
 You can do this like so:

     (.venv)$ mm_user=myusername
     (.venv)$ mm_pass=mypassword